rcrowther/learn-to-touch-type-keys/README.rst

 Attribution
 ~~~~~~~~~~~
-All images are sourced from `FlatIcon <https://www.flaticon.com/about>`_, the SVG search engine.
+Images mostly from `FlatIcon <https://www.flaticon.com/about>`_, the SVG search engine.
 Try them!

 All images are to my knowlege free-licened and modifiable.
 Several have been modified.